bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsrepositoryfactory.createscopedrepository.md

 ## SavedObjectsRepositoryFactory.createScopedRepository property

-Creates a [Saved Objects repository](./kibana-plugin-core-server.isavedobjectsrepository.md) that uses the credentials from the passed in request to authenticate with Elasticsearch.
+Creates a [Saved Objects repository](./kibana-plugin-core-server.isavedobjectsrepository.md) that uses the credentials from the passed in request to authenticate with HyperSec.

 <b>Signature:</b>